jarun/dslib/README.md

 bool delete_tree_node(tree_pp head, int val);
 bool delete_avl_node(avl_pp head, int val);
 ```

+### Thread-safety
+Currently the Thread-Safe mode is implemented only for AVL.
+The lock functions are in common.h and common.c and it's easy to extend thread-safety in other structures.

 ### Compilation
 The following compilation steps are tested on Ubuntu 14.04.4 x86_64: